-15. Graduation
+18. Graduation

-a.
+18.1.
 Exit Advising Session

 The SOS graduate coordinators facilitate a meeting about graduation at the beginning of the fall and spring semesters, shortly before the graduation application deadlines.
 The meetings focus on procedures, deadlines and helpful tips for completing all steps of the graduation process on time.
 Information on graduation ceremonies is also included.